 - If you want to share a task with Groups, you can tag the Group in the comments section.
 Once you do that, all the group members can view the task and collaborate.

 Be it personal tasks or group tasks, having a large number of them can be difficult to manage.
 To overcome this challenge, you can use the Category option.
 Categories are similar to folders that can help you organize your tasks.
-You can create a Category under any Group including the Personal tasks.
-After creating, you can associate the category categories to any new, existing, or closed tasks.
+You can create a Category under any Group including Personal tasks.
+After creating, you can associate the category categories with any new, existing, or closed tasks.

 For example, say you are working on two different projects—traditional marketing and online marketing, under a Group named Marketing.
 To have a clear separation of tasks, you can create two categories and associate the respective tasks with them.